gaiax/ipfs-keeper/README.md

 # ipfs-keep
-This is a tool for keeping data on IPFS network.
+This is a library for keeping data on IPFS network.

 ### Requirements
 * Node.js